hellokristinafaye/weatherApp2/README.md

 ## Future Development:

-I would love to add a couple toggle effects:

-One for Light vs. Dark mode, and another for Imperial vs. Metric system displays.
+I would love to add a toggle effect for Imperial vs. Metric system displays.

 To the input box I also added the ability to hit enter after typing in the city to trigger the API search.
 That way users wouldn’t have to leave their keyboard in order to use the app.